Ngweshe Chiefdom: Agriculture

 Source: Report of the Bushi Inter-Marsh Committee (Comité inter marais du Bushi) in 2010.

 These marshes cover approximately 4,518 hectares and support around 18,701 people, each cultivating an average of 24 ares.
-However, land access remains insufficient to meet the nutritional demands of the average household—typically composed of eight members—resulting in malnutrition, particularly among women and children.

-Industrial agriculture in the chiefdom is concentrated on tea, cinchona, and timber cultivation.
+Industrial agriculture is concentrated on tea, cinchona, and timber cultivation.
 Active companies in this sector include Pharmakina, Irabata, Plantations Gombo, and Cibeke, with local individuals also participating in the cultivation of these crops, placing a notable emphasis on cinchona.

 Environmental challenges and loss of plantations and Its ripple effects

 Ngweshe Chiefdom has faced dramatic deforestation and soil deterioration, which can be partially linked to colonial practices that prioritized large-scale plantation agriculture over the subsistence farming of the indigenous population.
 Under Belgian rule, vast tracts of land were allocated to foreign settlers to cultivate cash crops such as quinine and tea, which undermined local agricultural practices.
 This focus on monoculture, alongside a lack of crop rotation and fallow periods, has led to a significant decline in soil fertility.
 The challenges in agriculture have been compounded by crop diseases, such as cassava mosaic disease, which have severely impacted the production of staple foods like cassava, beans, and bananas.
 This agricultural crisis has contributed to rising poverty levels, making it difficult for families to sustain their livelihoods.
 As a result, many children are forced to abandon education due to financial constraints, leading to a cascade of social issues, including increased street crime, prostitution, and migration of youth to urban areas such as Bukavu.

 The decline of agriculture is symptomatic of broader economic deterioration.
 Only the Pharmakina and Gombo plantations show remnants of the plantation economy.
 The collapse of local plantations like Kinaplant, Irabata, the Commission Agricole du Kivu, Gombo, Bukina, Cinomyo, Kashongero, Sengiyunva, Cibeke, and others has led to widespread unemployment, particularly affecting young men and women who used to find work in areas ranging from planting to agricultural product processing.
 The absence of these enterprises has stripped the chiefdom of essential economic opportunities.
 As plantations vanished, local resources became scarce.
 Formerly abundant eucalyptus and cinchona trees, once utilized for construction materials, have also disappeared.